shaps80/iMessageStyleReveal/README.md

 		3. cell.revealableView = timestampView;

 You should call enable at a fairly early stage in your UITableView's lifecycle, ideally in `-viewDidLoad`

+The revealableView size is based on the XIB it was loaded from.
+The height will always match the cell, but the width will be maintained from the views frame ;)

 To gain the benefits of reusable cells, I recommended setting the revealableView in your `-awakeFromNib` cell method, but you could declare it directly in your `-cellForRowAtIndexPath` method as is shown in the included demo.